 We recognise any unpaid rent may present you with a problem.
 Hopefully, this will not affect you directly!

 We have advised tenants that any works that are not essential will need to wait, to minimise social contact.
 However, we have asked that they let us know what work is needed, so we can advise you and instruct contractors to start work as soon as they can.
+Some are content for works to be done, which we are allowing to go ahead where they and the contractor agree it is safe.

 We have also postponed any routine property visits to minimise travel and contact for staff and tenants.